giantswarm/docs/src/content/tutorials/app-platform/create-catalog/index.md

 ## Install an app from the catalog

-If the Catalog CR is not in the `default` namespace you need to set the catalog namespace to the organization namespace where it's stored.
+If the `Catalog` CR isn't in the `default` namespace you need to set the catalog namespace to the organization namespace where it's stored.
 This can be done using [kubectl gs template app]({{< relref "/vintage/use-the-api/kubectl-gs/template-app" >}}).